slack-ruby/slack-ruby-client/README.md

 #### Slack::RealTime::Stores::Store

 The default store that tracks all changes.
-By default the client will be connected using `rtm_start`.

 #### Slack::RealTime::Stores::Starter

 A smaller store that only stores and tracks information about the bot user, but not channels, users, groups, ims or bots.
-By default the client will be connected using `rtm_connect`.

 ### Configuring Slack::RealTime::Client